 Tips for taking the perfect Instagram Travel photos on Instagram:

 Ashley is a 20-something-year-old girl from Wisconsin that fell in love with Australia (and consequently moved there.)
-When she’s not at home in Brisbane with her partner and doggo, she’s exploring (and photographing) the rest of the country and falling more in love with it by the day.
+When she’s not at home enjoying the Melbourne lifestyle with her partner and doggo, she’s exploring (and photographing) the rest of the country and falling more in love with it by the day.

 Top Tip: Don’t go out and try to capture the same photo you saw scrolling through Instagram.
 I am guilty of this from when I first started.
 I scrolled through Insta and I was like oh, yes I need this shot.
 I’d go to the destination and stand exactly where they were standing and get the SAME photo.
 Like really?
 It’s kind of embarrassing—haha!
 There is nothing wrong with scrolling through Instagram or Pinterest to find inspiration.
 These platforms are made for that and it’s amazing.
 Just be creative, be yourself and do YOU.
 Don’t compare, don’t look at the numbers, f the algorithm and DO YOU.
 Do not try to be like someone else because it won’t work and it ruins the fun.
 And if you want to boost your popularity on Instagram, you can easily buy followers online.
 I bought followers from here.
 You can check them out if you’re interested.